Schemes in early stages

-The Council is proposing to develop a small number of affordable homes on land it owns.
+The council is proposing to develop five small affordable homes on land it owns in Sparsholt.

-A public consultation took place on Saturday 16 June 2018 at Sparsholt Memorial Hall to allow local residents to view the options for new affordable housing.
-The boards displayed at the event and a summary of the feedback can be viewed in the ‘Documents’ section on the right hand side of the page.
+A public consultation took place in June 2018 at Sparsholt Memorial Hall for local residents.
+The boards displayed at the event and a summary of the feedback can be viewed in the ‘Documents’ section on the right-hand side of this page.

 At its September 2018 meeting, the Parish Council supported the idea of development at Woodman Close with associated car parking improvements.

-Following further design work, another consultation took place on 7 November 2019 at Sparsholt Memorial Hall to gauge support for the proposed scheme and additional car parking options.
-The boards displayed at this event and a summary of feedback can be viewed in the ‘Documents’ section on the right hand side of the page.
+Following further design work, another consultation took place in November 2019 at Sparsholt Memorial Hall to gauge support for the proposed scheme and additional car parking options.
+The boards displayed at this event and a summary of feedback can be viewed in the ‘Documents’ section on the right-hand side of this page.

 Sparsholt Parish Council continues to support this proposed housing development so the Council will progress the scheme.
-There will be an opportunity to comment on the detailed designs at a further consultation before a planning application is submitted.
 Car parking proposals will be taken forward as a separate project.